It’s almost summer! Avoid whines of “I’m bored” with my 2025 updated Free or Cheap Things to Do with Kids This Summer!

 - Visit a local farm which offers tours.

-- **Not updated for 2021 and reopening of movie theaters** When summer movie matinee schedules are out, so go see a $1 movie – you could do this once a week and only spend about $10 per kid over the summer.
-See the AMC Summer Movie Camp, Regal Summer Movie Express, Cinemark Summer Movie Clubhouse and Goodrich Quality Theaters’ Kids Summer Movies.
+- When summer movie matinee schedules are out, so go see a $1 movie – you could do this once a week and only spend about $10 per kid over the summer.
+See the AMC Summer Movie Camp, Regal Summer Movie Express, Cinemark Summer Movie Clubhouse and Emagine Summer Kids Series.

 - Bake something, like chocolate chip banana muffins.